alas051/MonitoringBot/README.md

 ## 📜 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+Feel free to use, modify, and distribute it as you see fit!

+## 📬 Contact

+Have questions or suggestions?
+Open an issue or reach out to alas051.

+**⭐ Star this repo if you find it useful! ⭐**